VaidehiM-sys/Inventory-Management-System-using-GraphQL/README.md

 *	A list function with a GraphQL query to retrieve data.
 *	A create (add) function with a GraphQL query to create (add) data.

+## How to run the project

+   * In Windows powershell navigate to the project folder and type <b> npm start <b>
+   * In the web browser type localhost:3000/ and the applciation page will be displayed
+   * Add inventory items by filling / choosing appropriate details.
+The added items will be displayed on the webpage